 10. Long Jump

 A long jumper tends to land into a pit of sand and not on some hard floor.
 This is because the sand makes sure that the deceleration is as minimum as possible.
 The smaller be the deceleration value, the lesser will be the chances of injury.
 The momentum changes to zero after a long time.
-Hence, the impact force does not have a huge effect on the athlete’s body.
+Hence, the impact force does not cause damage to the athlete’s body.